 Our favorite clamp-style desk lamp in the adjustability department is the Globe Electric 56963.
 This model features two spring-assisted elbows and a third pivot on the lamp head.
 With a total maximum height of nearly 3 feet, we think this lamp would make a great choice for those with large desks or large documents such as maps or blueprints.
 Lastly, its extra-large clamp makes it a great choice for nearly any desk or workbench.

 For models with a foot rather than a clamp we really like the TaoTronics TT-DL16 and the TaoTronics TT-DL038.
 These models both have two elbows — one of which opens to 145 degrees and another on the upper part of the lamp arm that opens to 120 degrees.
 The lamp head itself pivots 90 degrees either direction for instances in which you're like to light up a broader area or a piece of artwork.
 Finally, the entire arms on the TT-DL16 and TT-DL038 both rotate 90 degrees either direction on the base.

-Offering an ever so slightly lesser degree of adjustability than the TaoTronics models is the Lampat LED.
+Offering ever so slightly less adjustability than the TaoTronics models is the Lampat LED.
 The head on this model twists 70 degrees either direction, the entire arm rotates 90 degrees either way on the base, but the body only adjusts by 40 degrees.